Dobutamine/explain/README.md

 To allow the scripts to run, open the Powershell with administrator rights
   * You can find Powershell in your start menu.
 Right click Powershell en select Run as administrator.
 In the Powershell window type:
     Set-ExecutionPolicy unrestricted

+First time run of Explain
+-	Open VS Code from the desktop or Start menu
+  * Goto File -> Open
+    Navigate to the explain directory and select Open.
+-	If asked by VS Code in right lower corner -> Install recommended extensions -> yes!
+-	Create a new developer branch in VS Code to work in
+  * First click on the the master brach in the lower left corner of VS Code
+- Create a new branch for yourself to work in (top middle in VS Code).
+You can choose any name.

+To run the developer edition of Explain
+-	In VS Code with the Explain project loaded (see step above)
+  * Go to Terminal in the menu bar and choose New Terminal
+  * In the terminal window below enter the command quasar dev
+  * After compiling the explain developer edition is ready for use.
+  * Go to any browser (prefereably Chrome) and type in the addressbar localhost:8080

+Have fun!